 "Why is the doctor giving me a pee pill?" the bewildered snow boarding buff asked.
 "I told her I was out of breath."

 Sometimes the medications doctors prescribe for shortness of breath treatment don't make obvious sense.
-That's when it helps to keep in mind that shortness of breath, also known as dyspnea, is a symptom, not a disease, and there are many unrelated conditions that can cause it.
+That's when it helps to keep in mind that shortness of breath, also known as dyspnea, is a symptom rather than a disease, and there are many unrelated conditions that can cause it.
 Here are 10 of the medications most commonly prescribed for dyspnea, why you get them, and what to expect when you take them.

 Reglan (metoclopramide) is a shortness of breath treatment given to people who get mountain sickness and can't take Diamox.
-Usually Reglan is an anti-vomiting drug, but taken with ibuprofen (sold under many brand names, including Advil and Motrin) it may work almost as well.
+Usually Reglan is an anti-vomiting drug, but taken together with the NSAID ibuprofen (sold under many brand names, including Advil and Motrin) it may work almost as well.

-Antibiotics for at least 10 days are usually a must when shortness of breath is caused by sinusitis .
+Antibiotics, prescribed for at least 10 days, are usually a must when shortness of breath is caused by sinusitis .
 Always take all the antibiotics you are prescribed, so you don't get an even worse flare-up of the infection later.
+In this case, the basic principle is that treating the underlying cause will also treat the shortness of breath.

 6. Sodium cromoglycate